graboskyc/Pack59Den6/Pack59Den6/docs/bear.md

-# Hello, Bears!
+---
+welcometitle: Hello Former Bears!

-This is the home page for Pack 59 Den 6 (Bears).
+welcometext: This is the home page for Pack 59 Den 6 (Bears).
 This year our Den Leader is Chris.
 Each Adventure below will have a Chris's Den Guide which is something I write to guide the Adventure together.
 You can see other similar ideas on the Scouting.org Adventure page for that Adventure.
-There may be other auxilary materials for each Adventure (videos, printable games, etc) that are also enumerated.
+There may be other auxiliary materials for each Adventure (videos, printable games, etc) that are also enumerated.
+hidecalendar: True
+---

 # Requirements
 This year we must complete **six** required Adventures and any **two** elective Adventures.